phac-nml/irida/doc/developer/setup/index.md

 #### Checking to see that Tomcat starts

-IRIDA uses Maven for build and dependency management.
+IRIDA uses Gradle for build and dependency management.
 You can check to see that Tomcat starts like so:

-    mvn clean spring-boot:run
+    ./gradlew clean bootRun

 #### Database first-time setup